Victims Identified in Escaped Texas Inmate Murder Fiasco

 “We are devastated by the loss of our dear family members at the family ranch in Centerville, Texas,” the family said in a statement on Friday, before asking for privacy.
 “These precious people who loved and were loved by so many, will never be forgotten.
 The impact on their family and friends cannot be overstated.”

+Barnby said he played junior high school football with Waylon for three years.
+He called him Collins.

+“He was spectacular because of how he moved.
+Every time you gave him the ball he got at least 15 yards.
+Everybody loved to be around Collins,” he said.

-The mass killing came just hours before Gonzalo Lopez, who went missing in May after escaping from a prison bus, stole a pickup truck and was eventually killed by authorities in a dramatic shootout just south of San Antonio, over 200 miles from the Collins family cabin.
+The family was killed just hours before Gonzalo Lopez, who went missing in May after escaping from a prison bus, stole a pickup truck and was eventually killed by authorities in a dramatic shootout just south of San Antonio, over 200 miles from the Collins family cabin.

 The Leon County Sheriff’s Office, which responded to the cabin, did not name the victims on Friday.
 But they did provide more details on how the grisly attack went down.
 Authorities believe Lopez attacked the 66-year-old grandfather before attacking the other occupants inside the house—including the 18-year-old and three minors.